david672orford/russian-language-list/index.md

 ---
 image: assets/images/petersburg-1200x500.jpg
-title_img: assets/images/petersburg-1200x500.jpg
-title_alt: A scene in St. Petersburg at night with pedestrians and a trolleybuses
+image_alt: A scene in St. Petersburg at night with pedestrians and a trolleybuses
 ---
 This site is a directory of Internet resources for teaching Russian and learning it on one's own.